Cultural Diversity in Private Law

 Since 2020, Mareike Schmidt has been a partner in the CUREDI project, contributing commentaries on German court decisions regarding the law of obligations and property law.
 She is also a member of the project’s Editorial Board and Coordination Team.

-Exploring contract law’s cultural embeddedness forms one of the research group’s key projects.
-This project aims to contribute to the improvement of legal doctrine and practice regarding the application of contract law in culturally diverse societies.
-It starts from the assumption that the discussion about handling cultural diversity in the application of contract law should not just revolve around reasonable accommodation of ‘the other’, for instance, by granting exceptions from the usual rules to persons ‘from other cultures’.
-Rather, the search for a just and inclusive application of contract law must go one step further.
-We seek both to understand from a theoretical perspective how contract law’s application is embedded in culture and to empirically investigate how legal professionals deal with this cultural embeddedness in contract law disputes.
-On this basis, we will then examine the potential and the limits for the inclusion of cultural diversity or – in other words – to sound out the options for a culturally sensitive application of contract law.
+Exploring the cultural embeddedness of the law of obligations forms one of the research group’s key projects.
+The aim is to contribute to improving legal doctrine and practice regarding the application of the law of obligations (primarily on contracts and torts) in culturally diverse societies.
+The project starts from the conviction that handling cultural diversity and achieving a just and inclusive application of the law of obligations must go beyond reasonable accommodation of ‘the other’ by, for instance, granting exceptions from the usual rules to persons ‘from other cultures’.
+We seek both to understand from a theoretical perspective how the application of the law of obligations is (often imperceptibly) shaped by conceptions of normality shared by the majoritarian society and to empirically investigate how legal professionals (primarily judges and attorneys) deal with this cultural embeddedness in their respective disputes.
+On this basis, we will then examine the potential for and the limits of including cultural diversity – in other words, to sound out the options for a culturally sensitive application of the law of obligations.

-The project is situated at the intersection of doctrinal contract law, legal theory, and empirical legal research.
-In the theoretical part, we intend to merge two important discussions: (1) the discourse on law as culture, along with other theoretical and doctrinal perspectives that can help in ascertaining the cultural embeddedness of contract law’s application; and (2) the search for reasonable accommodation of cultural diversity in contract law.
-In the empirical part of the project, we seek to investigate how legal professionals deal with contract law’s cultural embeddedness in their practice.
-This shall be done by way of analysis of court case files as well as interviews with legal professionals, i.e., judges and attorneys.
+The project is situated at the intersection of doctrinal law, legal theory, and empirical legal research.
+In terms of theory, we intend to merge two important discussions: (1) the discourse on law as culture, along with other theoretical and doctrinal perspectives that can help in ascertaining the cultural embeddedness of the law of obligations and its application; and (2) the search for reasonable accommodation of cultural diversity in the law of obligations.
+The empirical component of the project will investigate how legal professionals deal with the cultural embeddedness of the law of obligations in their practice.
+This shall be done using various qualitative methods, including analysis of court case files and interviews with legal professionals.

-The project’s results are expected to provide a basis for the development of legal doctrine and methods of adjudication suitable for culturally diverse societies, with a particular view to enabling a more reflective practice with regard to law’s and legal professionals’ own positionality.
-In a broader context, the project thus addresses fundamental questions of integration and equal chances of participation in culturally diverse societies.
+The results of the project are expected to provide a basis for the development of legal doctrine and methods of adjudication suitable for culturally diverse societies, with a particular view to enabling a more reflexive practice with regard to the positionality of law and legal professionals.
+In a broader context, the project thus addresses fundamental questions of integration and equal chances of participation for all members of culturally diverse societies.